Between Silos: Geneaology ProjectBack

 The Genealogy Project brings together a series of studies which explore a heritage of creative women and the embodiment of women in architectural spaces.

-This project was installed in room 3 in the Silo Gallery, and included 4 separate and revolving projection and audio projects;
+This project, curated by Lynda Simmons, was installed in room 3 in the Silo Gallery, and included 4 separate and revolving projection and audio projects;

 1. He Whare Tangata: Inside the Womb.